mlflow/mlflow/docs/source/getting-started/model-registry/step2-load-registered-model.rst

 Load a Registered Model
 ===================

-Now that we have registered a model, there are many ways to bring that model into memory.
+After registering a model, there are many ways to load that model back into memory.
 Typically, users reference a model by its name, which is a unique identifier determined when the model is logged.
 However, you can also get the model via absolute paths to the artifact, run IDs combined with the artifact path, etc.